freva-org/metadata-crawler/docs/source/chapter2-config/sec4-special.rst

 method to fetch values from a **cached tree** (e.g., mapping CMIP6 ``table_id`` + ``variable_id`` to
 ``realm`` or ``frequency``).
 Items are first rendered via Jinja.

-Below you can find the signature of the method that get's involved when applying the lookup rule:
+Below you can find the signature of the method that gets involved when applying the lookup rule:

 .. automethod:: metadata_crawler.api.storage_backend::PathTemplate.lookup